jdriselvato/Hikaru-2-Sabaki-Theme/README.md

 ```

 1. Download the Theme
-2. unpack the theme in terminal with `npx asar extract hikaru.asar ./theme`
+2. Unpack the theme in terminal with `npx asar extract hikaru.asar ./theme`
 3. All the files will be extracted in a folder called `theme`
 4. In the `theme` folder edit the `styles.css` file
 5. Remove the following lines: